chi-tech/chi-tech/doc/Start_user_tutorials.md

 ## Lua for users

-ChiTech input filenames are written in Lua:
+Chi-Tech input filenames are written in Lua:
 - Some of the code objects are directly accessible in the Lua console,
 - Portion of the input can often be generated using Lua scripting.